savormix/msfs-neofly-aircraft-data-extractor/README.md

   - Max takeoff weight (lbs): 550
   - Pax: 0
   ```
-- Select a different aircraft/livery and go back to the main menu:
+- Select a different aircraft/livery in hangar view (if changing selection in World Map, data will only be displayed after starting a flight or returning to main menu):
   ```markdown
   Current aircraft:
   - Name: Savage Shock Ultra Asobo Skis